shivtaneja19/Kaiburr-assessment/README.md

 Problem Statement -To Predicting Diamond prices using KNN Regression

-In this task price of diamonds are predicted with the help of csv file named diamonds.csv. the mmachine learning technique used in this tak is KNN.
+In this task price of diamonds are predicted with the help of csv file named diamonds.csv.
+The machine learning technique used in this tak is KNN.